-“Banking is necessary, banks are not”.
-This clear statement was made by Bill Gates as early as in 1994.
-What sounded provocative back then has become a reality today.
-Many traditional banks have reacted and are now en route to the digital world.
-But many (too many) are not yet heading in this direction.
-ITONICS advises numerous banks on how to make their business models fit for the future and not merely keep up with digitization, but even become a first mover.
-In this article, we are sharing some of our experiences and insights about this topic.
+In mid-90s Bill Gates made a statement that “Banking is necessary, banks are not”.
+What sounded provocative back then is a reality today.
+Some banks have been proactive in embracing digital transformation.
+Yet many traditional banks are not heading in this direction.
+We at ITONICS advise numerous banks on how to make their business models fit for the digital future.
+Our software solutions help our clients not merely keeping up with digitization, but becoming pioneers in the fintech industry.
+In this blog article, we summarize our findings and lessons learned about this topic.

 Stringent requirements, legacy systems, and complex structures are sometimes making life difficult even for innovative masterminds in the banking sector.
-The consequence: digitization advances only at a sluggish pace and established solutions are zealously protected against modernization or replacement instead of continuously addressing and identifying what customers might need.
-Unfortunately, the times when a solid business model worked for decades are over – not only in the banking sector but also for rental car businesses, travel agencies, wholesale, and retail operators, basically everywhere.
-Digitization reduces customer loyalty while increasing cost pressure and transparency.
+As a result: the process of digitalization slows down and already established solutions become overprotected against modernization.
+Digitalization prompts business model innovation as well – not only in the banking sector but also for rental car businesses, travel agencies, wholesale, and retail operators, basically everywhere.
+Digitalization reduces customer loyalty and increases cost pressure and transparency.
 Time and again, we witnessed that companies have lost sight of their customers’ needs over the years and are then taken by surprise if their customers turn elsewhere.

-Compared to the start-ups, however, established banks also have advantages such as an excellent market access, reliable and established products, established brands and hence customer confidence as well as the budget to bring innovations to market.
+Compared to start-ups established banks also have advantages; excellent market access, reliable and established products, established brands and hence customer confidence as well as the budget to bring innovations to market.
 If these core competencies are combined with a sustainable innovation management, such banks are on the right track.
 One important question is: “Who are the most innovative and relevant market participants in my business field today and in the future?”
 In most cases, they tend to look no further than their own peer group.
 Things get a little more difficult when you are looking for the hottest and most relevant fintechs around the world.
 Market monitoring and contacts to potential cooperation partners and, in particular, to all partners along the value chain are therefore essential to be able to play in the top league on a permanent basis.